What is Industry 4.0

 The end goal of Industry 4.0 is to automate factories and manufacturing processes.
 “Lights out manufacturing” is a term used to describe a fully automated factory with no human involvement, making turning the lights on optional.

 We are still a long way from having fully automated factories.
-Humans play an essential role in quality control, critical thinking, and situations that require social interaction.
-AI is not nearly advanced enough to eliminate the need for humans anytime soon.
+However, humans play an essential role in quality control, critical thinking, and social interaction.
+AI is not nearly advanced enough to completely eliminate the need for humans in manufacturing anytime soon.

 However, most manufacturing tasks can and will be automated by advanced robots over the next few decades.
-Automation will make technologies cheaper and more widely available for markets which previously could not access mass production’s essential benefits.
+Automation will make technologies cheaper and more widely available for markets that previously could not access the essential benefits of mass production.

 Manufacturing equipment breaks.
 It’s a reality of doing business.
 Companies can lose significant money when a machine goes down, especially when it is down for an extended time.
-Equipment maintenance can be expensive, but having an assembly line down for days, or even for a few hours, can cost millions of dollars in lost production as well.
+Equipment maintenance can be expensive, but having an assembly line down for days, or even for a few hours, can cost millions of dollars in lost production.

 One promising aspect of Industry 4.0 is the ability to mitigate the risks involved with maintenance.
-Machines equipped with smart parts can send a signal when they are not functioning at the optimum level.
+For example, machines equipped with smart parts can send a signal when they are not functioning at the optimum level.
 Alternatively, engineers can create a digital twin of the machinery to simulate when different components need replacement and where the financial tipping point is for performing the maintenance.

 Additive Manufacturing & 3D Printing

-3D printing is an important technology of Industry 4.0 tech is not complete without touching on additive manufacturing, also known as 3D printing.
+We can’t move on from Industry 4.0 technology without addressing additive manufacturing, also known as 3D printing.
 There is a variety of techniques and materials for additive manufacturing.
-Metal and plastics are two primary mediums for 3D printing.
+For instance, metals and plastics are two primary mediums for 3D printing.

-Instead of stamping, punching, and machining metal, or casting metals and plastics, additive manufacturing layers on materials one micro layer at a time to create a 3D product or component.
+Instead of stamping, punching, casting, and machining or casting and injecting plastics, additive manufacturing layers on materials one micro layer at a time to create a 3D product or component.
 3D printing enables product designs that were impossible to create with the old style of manufacturing.

-Additive manufacturing is a fantastic catalyst for automation and because it doesn’t require retooling to change designs.
-If an engineer, or even AI, makes changes to the design within an additive manufacturing program, the changes can instantly take effect in production.
+Additive manufacturing is a fantastic catalyst for automation because it doesn’t require retooling to change designs.
+If an engineer, or even AI, makes changes to the design within an additive manufacturing program, the changes can instantly affect production.

 Digital procurement will be a vital part of successfully implementing Industry 4.0, although the technologies are still being rolled out.

-New IT infrastructure and networks are the means by which IIoT devices can communicate.
+New IT infrastructure and networks are how IIoT devices can communicate.
 Without updating IT infrastructure, Industry 4.0 is only a pipedream.

 Here are a few essential Industry 4.0 IT terms: